Let’s explore the meaning of behavioral science and why it’s so important — more so, critical — to website design and increased conversions.

 - When you decided to buy a certain pair of shoes based on their star rating, you were using behavioral science.

-The Billboard music charts, the New York Times Bestseller list, the Rotten Tomatoes Freshness Score, the laugh track on The Big Bang Effect.
+The Billboard music charts, the New York Times Bestseller list, the Rotten Tomatoes Freshness Score, social proof, the laugh track on The Big Bang Effect.
 Behavioral science affects our thoughts and decision making on a daily basis.

 What Is Behavioral Science?